oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     3. **Accuracy:** Generate content that is factually accurate and trustworthy, avoiding misinformation or false claims.
     ```

-3. When you click on the Ask a Question button the chatbot will pop up and look like the image below.
+3. When you click on the My Problem button in the upper right corner the chatbot will pop up and look like the image below.
 Note that we have given you two questions that you can use that will give you good responses.

     ![chatbot popup](images/chatbot_popup.png " ")

-4. The following is what the "The Camera App times out during authentication" response looks like in the chatbot:
+4. The following is what the "Camera App times out during authentication" response looks like in the chatbot:

     ![chatbot response](images/chatbot_response_camera_app.png " ")